WOMEN’S HEALTH BY YOUR PRIMARY CARE PROVIDER

 In practice, this means well-woman exams by a family medicine provider are comprehensive in nature and address every aspect of your health whether or not it is a female specific concern.
 Together, we devise a personalized care plan that is right for you including referrals to specialists as needed.
 Then, we help you integrate any specialist recommendations into your overall care.

-At Gagon Family Medicine, we have three nurse practitioner’s and one physician trained to provide a full range of healthcare services to women throughout all stages of their lives.
-Dr. Gagon also provides obstetrical care including prenatal visits with an in-office ultrasound.
-He delivers all babies at Castleview Hospital whether vaginal delivery or C-section.
+At Gagon Family Medicine, we have five nurse practitioners and two physicians trained to provide a full range of healthcare services to women throughout all stages of their lives.
+Dr. Gagon and Dr. Valdez also provide obstetrical care including prenatal visits with an in-office ultrasound.
+They deliver all babies at Castleview Hospital whether vaginal delivery or C-section.

-All the providers perform physical exams including “Welcome to Medicare,” pre-mission physicals, sports physicals, and wellness exams including periodic pap smears for those over 21 years of age.
+Dr. Gagon and Dr. Valdez perform “Welcome to Medicare” and Medicare “Annual Wellness Visits” and all providers perform physical exams including pre-mission physicals, sports physicals and wellness exams including periodic pap smears for those over 21 years of age.
 We also offer STD testing, referrals for mammograms every 1-2 years over age 40 and every year after age 50.
 We offer referrals for dexascans (bone density testing) for women every 2 years after age 65 and sooner if individual risk factors are present.

 We also provide family planning and birth control options including oral contraceptives, Depo-Provera, Nuvaring, Nexplanon insertion and removal, IUD insertion and removal, and in-office vasectomies (for your significant other).